-The Fish ID menu controls the method used to portray fish.
-There are three selections available: ID Off, ID On, ID+.
-The factory setting is ID+.
-With ID Off, sonar returns are displayed as "raw" information.
+Fish ID.
+There are three selections available: Off, ID+ ON, and Adjust.
+The factory setting is ID+ ON.
+With Fish ID Off, sonar returns are displayed as "raw" information.
 There is no interpretation made by the unit.
-Selecting ID Off will also disable the Fish Alarm if selected.
+Selecting ID Off also disables the fish alarm.

-ID On enables the 100SX to interpret the raw sonar data and using a variety of techniques, depicts appropriate returns as one of three different size fish symbols.
+ID+ On enables the 300TX to interpret the raw sonar data and, using a variety of techniques, depict appropriate target returns as one of three different size fish symbols.
+Further identification shows whether the fish is in the wide or narrow beam.
+The 300TX also displays the depth beneath the surface with the corresponding fish symbols.